Your bachelor or master studies at TU Hamburg: Applications are open until July 15.

 • Which countries and regions are an option for me personally?
 Which ones aren't?

-• Which languages can I already speak or learn?
-Where will I get along with my language skills?
+• What languages can I already speak or learn?
+Where will I get by with my language skills?

-(e.g English works fine in the Netherlands and all over Scandinavia but may be insufficient when interning in France.)
+(e.g English works fine in the Netherlands and all over Scandinavia but may not be sufficient during an internship in France.)

 • Maybe also: Which regions and countries are particularly known for expertise in a specific field or industry?